doanduyhai/Achilles/README.markdown

   Achilles is an **open source** Persistence Manager for **Apache Cassandra**.
 Among all the features:

-- Advance bean mapping (compound primary key, composite partition key, timeUUID...)
+- Advanced bean mapping (compound primary key, composite partition key, timeUUID...)
 - Display of DML scripts & DDL statements
 - JUnit @Rule with embedded **Cassandra** server for productive development
 - Native collections and map support